mem48/geocompr/main.md

 ```

 `sf` objects are well-integrated with the **tidyverse**, as illustrated by the fact that the aggregated objects preserve the geometry of the original `world` object.
+What is more, under the hood `sf` is already doing a spatial aggregation of polygon data which is known as 'dissolving polygons' in the GIS world - an operation we will explain in more detail in the the next chapter.
 This means that summaries of the world's continents can be plotted spatially, as illustrated below, which generates a plot of population by continent (note that borders between countries have largely been removed):